Digitalist-Open-Cloud/Matomo-Plugin-SDG/README.md

 ## Installation

+### Download and activate plugin

+Just follow your normal procedure for downloading plugins, and then activate the plugin.
+And follow the instructions bellow.

 ### Per website

 Go to Admin --> Websites --> Manage. edit the site that you are getting to send